Hackuarium/simple-spectro/hacking_the_simplespectro/documentation/making.md

 ## The parts

 The three parts 7.1, 7.2 and 7.3 are cut using a CNC X-Carve 1000mm x 1000mm from Inventables.
 The 2D drawings can be found in https://github.com/Hackuarium/simple-spectro/tree/master/hacking_the_simplespectro/CAD.
 Open the .svg files in easel.inventables.com (a free account can be created).
 This application allows the user to choose the cut settings.
+In our case, a 2mm spindle was used and the cut settings were: feed rate - 635mm/min, plunge rate - 228.6 m/min, depth per pass - 0.6 mm

 <figure>
 <img src="https://github.com/Hackuarium/simple-spectro/blob/Test/hacking_the_simplespectro/images/cutting.jpg"